The Real Housewives of Melbourne: Overview and casting

-Seasons 1–4
+2013–2017: Original run

 The Real Housewives of Melbourne was first announced by Matchbox Pictures as The Real Housewives of Australia and was set to air in 2013.
 On 28 July 2013, it was announced that the series had been renamed The Real Housewives of Melbourne, along with the full cast of six women.
 The six women include Jackie Gillies, Chyka Keebaugh, Gina Liano, Andrea Moss, Janet Roach, and Lydia Schiavello.
 They were handpicked by the producers, from over one hundred women during an eight-month process.
 Filming for the series began in July 2013.
 On 21 January 2014, the official cast photo and premiere date of 23 February 2014 were announced.
 The series at the time was the second biggest local series launch following SoHo's Wentworth.

 Moss departed the series after the first season.

 On 8 May 2014, the series was renewed for a second season.
 Brian Walsh, an executive director of Foxtel, discussed the renewal, "There is no doubt that The Real Housewives of Melbourne has been a game changer for Foxtel.
 The incredible reaction to our Housewives, including the blockbuster ratings, the huge social media impact and the overall buzz surrounding the series has meant the decision for another season was a very easy one."
 In season two, two newcomers joined the show, Gamble Breaux and Pettifleur Berenger, and premiered 22 February 2015.
 Manuela Pless-Bennett joined the series in a recurring capacity as a friend to Janet.
 Pless-Bennett was featured in interviews and attended the reunion.

 Friend to the wives Lisa Tonkin made more frequent guest appearances throughout the season and returned to her guest role for the second and third seasons.

 The series was subsequently renewed for a third season.
 All the housewives returned from the previous season, along with newcomer with Susie McLean joining the cast and without Pless-Bennett.
 The third season premiered 21 February 2016.
 Prior to the conclusion of the third season, on 8 May 2016, original housewife Chyka Keebaugh confirmed that she would not be returning to the series.

 On 11 May 2016, Lydia Schiavello revealed there would be a fourth season but filming may be delayed to film The Real Housewives of Sydney first.
 A month later in June 2016, Liano also confirmed there would be a season four and the filming delay for the Sydney series, adding that "the original girls are out of contract now.
 They haven't approached us to renegotiate contracts yet."
 In December 2016, season four was officially confirmed by Foxtel, also being reported that filming is set to begin in early 2017.
 On 29 April 2017, it was announced that Berenger would not return to the series.
 On 17 May 2017, the season 4 cast was announced, with Venus Behbahani-Clark and Sally Bloomfield joining the cast.
 This also confirmed the departures of Keebaugh, Berenger and McLean.
 However, Keebaugh did make a guest appearance during one episode in the fourth season.